 3. Delegated Authority

 The delegated financial authority of the Committee is £2 million, within the budget allocated to the Committee, or as stated in the Financial Regulations.

 Faculty Pro-Vice-Chancellor Engineering

 Pro-Vice-Chancellor for Education and Student Experience

 Director of Estates and Facilities

-The Committee will be convened and chaired by the Deputy Vice-Chancellor.
+The Committee will be convened and chaired by the Faculty Pro-Vice-Chancellor, Engineering.
 The Secretary will be supplied by Governance and Executive Support.

 The Committee will meet monthly and the Chair shall call additional meetings where necessary.
 The Committee shall delegate activity to sub-groups or committees as appropriate.

 Members of the Committee are not able to nominate a deputy to attend the meeting on their behalf.

 A quorum will be half the regular membership plus one.